-Finding an English-speaking couples therapist in Australia who does sustained depth work, rather than a short course of communication skills, is harder than the size of the country suggests.
-The public subsidy is built around individual, capped, short-term care, so couples therapy is largely paid privately, and the pool of therapists doing depth-oriented work with couples is smaller than the demand, with the good ones booked out for months.
+Finding an English-speaking couples therapist in Australia who does sustained depth work is harder than the size of the country suggests.
+The public subsidy is built around individual, capped, short-term care.
+Couples therapy is mostly paid privately.
+The pool of therapists doing depth work with couples is smaller than the demand.
+The good ones are booked out for months.

 I work with couples who need to work in English and happen to be in Australia.
-That might mean you migrated here together and the move rearranged the balance between you in ways neither of you has fully named.
-It might mean something already present got louder once the familiar structure of your old life fell away.
+That might mean you migrated here together.
+The move rearranged the balance between you in ways neither of you has fully named.
+It might mean something already there got louder once the familiar structure of your old life fell away.
 It might mean neither of you can say when it started, only that something is different now.

-Couples work here is about finding what the argument is actually about, which is usually not its surface.
+Couples work here is about finding what the argument is really about.
+That is usually not its surface.
 The same fight in different forms.
 The migration that quietly shifted who holds power and who does the adjusting.
-The distance from family overseas that puts a strain on a relationship in ways that are hard to attribute to any single cause.
+The distance from family overseas that strains a relationship in ways that are hard to pin on any single cause.

 The work